Bounding the inefficiency of outcomes in generalized second price auctions: Semi-Smooth Games and the Price of Anarchy with Uncertainty

 \begin{theorem} The price of anarchy of the Generalized Second Price auction with uncertainty is at most $2.927$.
 That is, for any fixed click-through-rates $\alpha_1, \hdots, \alpha_n$, any joint distribution $(\dists,\mathbf{G})$ over valuation profiles and quality factors, and any Bayes-Nash equilibrium $\bids$,

 \end{theorem}

-We will present a slightly weaker version of the above theorem, where we prove a bound of $3.164$.
-The proof of the improved bound of $2.927$, which is more technically involved, can be found in Appendix \ref{appendix:bayes}.

-Our proof is based on an extension of a proof technique introduced by Roughgarden \cite{roughgarden}, which he calls smoothness.
+\paragraph{Semi-smooth games and the price of anarchy.} Our proof is based on an extension of a proof technique introduced by Roughgarden \cite{roughgarden}, which he calls smoothness.
 We begin by reviewing this notion briefly in the context of a general game.
 Let $\ts$ denote the (fixed) player types in a game, and $\hs$ a pure strategy profile for the players, and let $U_i(\ts,\hs)$ denote the utility of player $i$ with player types $\ts$, and strategy profile $\hs$.
 Let $sw(\ts, \hs)$ denote the social welfare generated by strategy profile $\hs$, and $sw^*(\ts)$ the maximum possible social welfare.
 Roughgarden defines $(\lambda,\mu)$-smooth games as games where for all pairs of pure strategy profiles $\hs, \hs'$, and any (fixed) vector of types $\ts$, we have

 Roughly speaking, smoothness captures the property that if strategy profile $\hs'$ results in a significantly larger social welfare than another strategy profile $\hs$, then a large part of this gap in welfare is captured by the marginal increases in the utility of each individual player when unilaterally switching her strategy from $h_i$ to $h'_i$.